failmap/server/documentation/hosting.md

 ## Whats in the box

-When using this installation method you will end up with a fully featured Failmap server including:
+When using this installation method you will end up with a fully featured WebSecMap server including:

-- Full failmap installation with:
+- Full websecmap installation with:
   - Frontend map website (with https, http/2 and caching)
   - Administrative backend (secured by TLS client certificates)
   - Workers to automatically perform scanning tasks